3arthqu4ke/headlessmc/docs/index.md

     HeadlessMc will not allow you to play without having bought Minecraft!
     Accounts will always be validated.
     Offline accounts can only be used to run the game headlessly in CI/CD pipelines.

+HeadlessMc (HMC) allows you to launch Minecraft Java Edition from the command line.
+It can manage clients, servers and mods.
+It can run the client in headless mode, without a Screen, controlled by the command line.
+This e.g. can allow you to test the game in your CI/CD pipeline with [mc-runtime-test](https://github.com/headlesshq/mc-runtime-test).

+If you are ready, read [Getting Started](getting-started.md).